FAQ about Aloe vera and Forever Living

 What should I know about citric acid?

 Citric acid is one of the most widely used food additives, and is used as an antioxidant or acidity regulator.
-Antioxidants are added to food to prevent fat from going rancid and fruit-based products from discolouring (oxidizing).
+Antioxidants are added to food to prevent fat from going rancid, and to fruit-based products to prevent discolouration (oxidization).
 It also helps to preserve easily perishable vitamins, such as Vitamins A, D, E and B2.
 As an acidity regulator citric acid does just that: it regulates the degree of acidity in a food.

 To be used in food, an additive must first be assessed and approved by the European Food Safety Authority, EFSA.
 Additives are approved by the European Parliament and the Council of the European Union for use throughout the EU.

 Citric acid is produced synthetically by fermenting carbohydrates (e.g. from maize) using the mould fungus Aspergillus niger.
-It is not permitted to use strains of Aspergillus niger that produce toxins (poisons) to produce citric acid, and Forever only uses citric acid made from strains that do not produce toxins.
+It is not permitted to use strains of Aspergillus niger that produce toxins (poisons) to produce citric acid.
+This is regulated in Commission Regulation (EU) No. 231/2012.
+Forever only uses citric acid made from strains that do not produce toxins.

 Using mould fungi and bacteria to produce foodstuffs is not uncommon.
 For example, special mould fungi are used to make certain types of cheese and salami.
 Citric acid is also produced naturally in our cells, and is a necessary means of providing the cells with energy.
 It is not possible to be allergic to pure citric acid.
 Allergies are a reaction to proteins, and citric acid is not a protein.
 As a food additive, citric acid is normally only used in very small amounts.
 The majority of the citric acid we consume as humans comes naturally from fruit and vegetables.